CHARLES RILEY - logo

 Purchase of Coins and Medals: I am always keen to purchase coins and medals, be they individual items or collections.
 I live in Buckinghamshire, which is geographically well suited for visiting clients in the south and midlands of England, as well as London.
 I also travel the country widely.

-Valuation for Probate or Insurance: This can be arranged for a fee dependent on the amount of work involved.
+Valuation for Probate: This can be arranged for a fee dependent on the amount of work involved.

 Auction cataloguing: As an auction cataloguer and auctioneer between 1990-2005, I am well placed to catalogue numismatic collections for auction, and can offer advice on all matters relating to the auction process.